Hungary–Kosovo relations

 The Hungary–Kosovo relations are foreign relations between Hungary and Kosovo.
 Kosovo declared its independence from Serbia on 17 February 2008 and Hungary recognised it on 19 March 2008.
 Hungary has an embassy in Pristina.

+History

+Despite Hungary's recognition of Kosovo's independence, Minister of Foreign Affairs of Hungary Péter Szijjártó stated in January 2023 that Hungary would vote against Kosovo's accession to European organizations until a deal was reached with Serbia.
+In April 2023, Hungary along with Azerbaijan, Armenia, Cyprus, Georgia, Romania, Serbia and Spain voted against approving Kosovo's membership in the Council of Europe.

 Military

-Hungary currently has 353 troops serving in Kosovo as peacekeepers in the NATO-led Kosovo Force.
+Hungary had 411 troops serving in Kosovo as peacekeepers in the NATO-led Kosovo Force as of June 2024.